Weighted noncommutative regular projective curves: Basic concepts

 Let $x\neq y$ be two points.
 It is well-known that $\sigma_x\circ\sigma_y\simeq\sigma_y\circ\sigma_x$ holds, and that the restriction of $\sigma_x$ to $\Uu_y$ is isomorphic to the identity functor on $\Uu_y$.
 As a natural but non-trivial result we will show in Corollary~\ref{cor:tau-minus=sigma-x}, that over a perfect field $\sigma_x$ acts functorially on $\Uu_x$ like the inverse Auslander-Reiten translation $\tau^-$.
+We will also point out in Example~\ref{ex:inseparable} that this is not true in general over non-perfect fields.
 We denote by $\Pic(\Hh)$ the \emph{Picard-shift group}, that is, the subgroup of the automorphism (class) group $\Aut(\Hh)$ of $\Hh$ generated by all tubular shifts $\sigma_x$ ($x\in\XX$); it is an abelian group.
 We call a vector bundle $F$ a Picard-shift of a vector bundle $E$ if there is $\sigma\in\Pic(\Hh)$ such that $F\simeq\sigma(E)$.
 In particular, the group $\Pic(\Hh)$ acts on the set of isomorphism classes of line bundles on $\Hh$.
 If $\Hh=\coh(X)$ with $X$ commutative, then $\Pic(\Hh)$ is isomorphic to the \emph{Picard group} $\Pic(X)$, given by the set if isomorphism classes of line bundles with the tensor product.
 In general the action of $\Pic(\Hh)$ on line bundles is neither transitive nor faithful.
 We will see that in case $\Hh$ is multiplicity free (all $e(x)=1$), the action is transitive.
 The question of faithfulness is strongly linked to the study of the \emph{ghost group} $\Gg(\Hh)$, the subgroup of $\Aut(\Hh)$, given by those $\sigma$ fixing the structure sheaf $L$ and all simple sheaves $S_x$.
 We also consider the automorphism group $\Aut(\XX)$, the subgroup of $\Aut(\Hh)$ given by those $\sigma$ fixing the structure sheaf $L$.
 All three, $\Pic(\Hh)$, $\Gg(\Hh)$, $\Aut(\XX)$, are normal subgroups of $\Aut(\Hh)$.

 For the generalization of Picard-shifts with respect to non-homogeneous tubes we refer to~\cite{lenzing:delapena:1999} and~\cite{kussin:2009}. \end{numb} \begin{numb}[Multiplicity and Comultiplicity] Let $L$ be a special line bundle so that $\Ext^1(S_x,L)\neq 0$ holds for all $x\in\XX$.
 The dimensions